Contents

 Using the dashboard

 The dashboard displays data for the course week.
-Change the week you wish to view in the top right (A) by using the arrows.
+Change the week you wish to view in the top right (A in the screenshot below) by using the arrows.
 These are course weeks, not calendar weeks.

-The graph shows the number of comments on each step on a week of your course.
-Hover over a data point (B) to see the exact number of comments on a step.
-Click on any of the step numbers (C) to be taken to that step on the course.
+The graph shows how many comments are on each step of a week of your course.
+Hover over a data point (B in the screenshot below) on the graph to see the exact number of comments on a step.
+Click on any of the step numbers on the graph's X axis at the bottom (C in the screenshot) to go to that step on the course.

 Date filter

 Use the date selector at the top of the page to view data on the graph from a specific period.
-The comments list and top influencers below the graph will also update by date range (see below).
-Use this for on demand courses, to review recent comments.
+This will update thee comments list and top influencers below the graph to show data from the time period you specified (see below).

 Use the graph to spot peaks and troughs of activity across a course week.
 Does this match your expectations?
-If a discussion step doesn’t have many comments on it, you might wish to investigate why.
-Consider ways to stimulate more conversation.
+If a discussion step doesn’t have many comments on it, think about why.
+Consider ways to encourage more conversation.

-If a video step has a significant number of comments on it, but doesn't include a discussion prompt, investigate what people are talking about in case there is a problem.
+If a video step has a significant number of comments on it, but doesn't include a discussion prompt, take a look at what people are talking about in case there is a problem - for example, the video might not be working properly, not have subtitles, or provoke some strong opinions that could benefit from course team intervention.

-Quizzes, tests, exercise steps and peer review assessments will always appear on the graph with 0 comments.
+Comments are not enabled on quizzes, tests, exercise steps and peer review assessments, so they will always appear on the graph with 0 comments.

 Comments

-If someone in your course team has responded to a comment this is also voisible.
+If someone in your course team has responded to a comment, a Course team replied label will appear next to the learner's name.

 Select the link to the step, if you would like to review the comment in its original context.